wayne-kirk-schmidt/sumologic-aws-lambda-soar-example/README.md

 Sumo Logic Sample Lambda Webhook Function
 =========================================

-Let's say you wanted to respond to an alert from Sumo Logic, what are your opptions?
+Let's say you wanted to respond to an alert from Sumo Logic, what are your options?

 * Slack Message